Army general (France)

 Army general (Général d'armée) is the highest active military rank of the French Army and the National Gendarmerie.
 It is also used in the Air and Space Force, where it is called Général d'armée aérienne.

 Officially, it is not a rank but a position and style bestowed on some divisional generals, which is the highest substantive rank, in charge of important commands, such as Chief of Staff of the French Army or Chief of the Defence Staff.
 It is an OF–9 NATO rank, equivalent to the French Navy rank of admiral.

 In the army, only a Marshal of France has precedence; however, Marshal of France is not a rank but a dignity in the State, and the last Marshal of France died in 1967.
-There is no higher rank in the Air Force and Gendarmerie.

 History

 The rank was created on 6 June 1939 by a decree of the President of the French Republic published in the Journal Officiel de la République Française, following a joint report by the Ministers of War, of the Navy and of the Air.
 They came to the conclusion that the higher hierarchy was more often in relation with the one of other countries, which frequently had more than two general ranks.
 By necessity, two positions and styles were created to address this issue, army general and corps general.
 The decree also provided that the divisional generals already commanding a corps were made corps generals and the ones members of the Superior War Council army generals.